ensj/Crema-Automation/README.md

 ## Installation

-In order to run this test framework, Node.js will need to be installed on the computer.
-Once installed, download this repository.
+In order to run this test framework, Node.js and Selenium-Webdriver will need to be installed on the computer.
+Node.js can be installed [here](https://nodejs.org/en/).

+Once Node.js is installed, download this repository.
 Enter the repository with the following command in the command prompt/terminal:

 ```bash
 cd /Path/to/repo